 - Contact the dealership if you haven't already.
-The law says, before we can help you, you must tell the dealership about the problem and give the dealership an opportunity to resolve the problem.
+The law says, before we can help you, you must tell the dealership about the problem and give the dealership an opportunity to resolve it.
 Keep a record of any contact with the dealer.
 Get an invoice for any repairs and write down the date, time, and who you spoke to at the dealership.

 - Follow these tips when talking with the dealership:

 If you are not able to resolve your dispute with the dealer, you may file a complaint online.